Joaquin Castro outed one of his own donors in bid to shame Trump supporters

 Another Trump donor who appeared on the list, Mark Hanrahan, CEO of MidAmerican Aerospace, voiced similar concerns.

 "Castro's tweet shows how out of bounds people are going now," Hanrahan said in an interview with Fox News.
-"People are confusing with my right to support a candidate with racism and it's totally wrong.
+"People are confusing my right to support a candidate with racism and it's totally wrong.
 Castro is a demagogue."

 TRUMP CONDEMNS WHITE SUPREMACY, CALLS FOR MENTAL HEALTH AND GUN REFORMS AFTER SHOOTINGS